TatianaVeda/Golang_bookworms/README.md

 ### Dockerization
 Follow the steps below to set up Docker, build the Docker image, run the container, and maintains a clean environment.

-1. Install Docker
+1. #### Install Docker
 Before you begin, ensure that Docker is installed on your machine.
-Download Docker Desktop from [the Docker website.](https://docs.docker.com/get-started/get-docker/).
-If you use WSL: https://docs.docker.com/desktop/wsl/.
+Download Docker Desktop from [the Docker website](https://docs.docker.com/get-started/get-docker/). __If you use WSL__: https://docs.docker.com/desktop/wsl/.

-* For Windows: After installation, start Docker Desktop and ensure it is running.
+* __For Windows__: After installation, start Docker Desktop and ensure it is running.
-* For macOS: Open the downloaded .dmg file and drag Docker to your Applications folder, launch and ensure it is running.
+* __For macOS__: Open the downloaded .dmg file and drag Docker to your Applications folder, launch and ensure it is running.
-* For Linux: Follow the official Docker installation guide for your distribution: https://docs.docker.com/desktop/install/linux/
+* __For Linux__: Follow the official Docker installation guide for your distribution: https://docs.docker.com/desktop/install/linux/

 Start the Docker service:
 ```